Permissions: The Why and the What

 And of course, your comments, ideas, and questions are always welcome!

 My former blog Copyright and Permissions, was where I had started explaining basic copyright information, such as the history of U.S. Copyright Law, and the steps for obtaining permission to use copyrighted materials.
 Unfortuately the previous blog where I posted everything shut down, but little by little entries are being reposted to this Web site, Copyrights and Permisssions.
-This is an ongoing project, so if what you're looking for isn't posted yet, just drop me a note (Anne Wallingford) and I'll e-mail the information to you.
+This is an ongoing project, so if what you're looking for isn't posted yet, just drop me a note (Anne's email address delete)) and I'll e-mail the information to you.

 Summary of links at left